AyushPandav/besttrackhr/Employee-Management-Fullstack-App-master/backend/README.md

 ## Overview

 The backend of the Employee Management System is built using Spring Boot, a powerful Java framework designed to simplify the development of production-ready applications.
-This backend provides a RESTful API for managing employee and department data, connecting to both MySQL and MongoDB databases.
+This backend provides a RESTful API for managing employee and department data, connecting to MySQL database.

 ## Features

 - **RESTful API**: Provides endpoints for CRUD operations on employees and departments.
 - **Data Initialization**: Includes sample data for departments and employees.
-- **Integration**: Connects to both MySQL and MongoDB databases.
+- **Integration**: Connects to MySQL database.
 - **Exception Handling**: Custom error handling for not found resources.

 ## Technologies

 - **Spring Boot**: Framework for building production-ready applications with Java.
 - **MySQL**: Relational database for structured data storage.
-- **MongoDB**: NoSQL database for non-relational data storage.

 ## File Structure